 This means (regardless of what your grandmother taught you) you might want to avoid keeping your beans in the freezer or refrigerator.
 This exposes them to moisture through condensation, as well as odors from other foods.
 Most of us would prefer our coffee without hints of leftover lasagna, red onions, or broccoli salad.

-2. Grind Only What You Need
+2. If Using Whole Beans, Grind Only What You Need

 It’s also important to use the right type of grind for your brewing method.
 Slower methods like a French Press call for a coarse grind, while faster methods like espresso call for a finer grind.